magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_tuccho-pothila-venerable-empty-scripture.md

-He grasped the essence of the practice, seeing that ‘This lying mind is the one to watch – this is the one which leads us into extremes of happiness and suffering and causes us to endlessly spin around in the cycle of with its pleasure and pain, good and evil – all because of this lying mind.’
+He grasped the essence of the practice, seeing that ‘This lying mind is the one to watch – this is the one which leads us into extremes of happiness and suffering and causes us to endlessly spin around in the cycle of ‘saṃsāra’, with its pleasure and pain, good and evil – all because of this lying mind.’
 Tuccho Pothila realized the truth, and grasped the essence of the practice, just like a man grasping the tail of the lizard.
 He saw the workings of the deluded mind.

 For us it’s the same.
 Only this mind is important.
 That’s why we need to train the mind.
 Now if the mind is the mind, what are we going to train it with?
-By having continuous sati and we will be able to know the mind.
+By having continuous sati and *sampajañña* we will be able to know the mind.
 This one who knows is a step beyond the mind, it is that which knows the state of the mind.
 The mind is the mind.
 That which knows the mind as simply mind is the one who knows.
 It is above the mind.
 The one who knows is above the mind, and that is how it is able to look after the mind, to teach the mind to know what is right and what is wrong.
 In the end everything comes back to this proliferating mind.
 If the mind is caught up in its proliferations there is no awareness and the practice is fruitless.

-So we must train this mind to hear the Dhamma, to cultivate the , the clear and radiant awareness; that which exists above and beyond the ordinary mind, and knows all that goes on within it.
-This is why we meditate on the word , so that we can know the mind beyond the mind.
+So we must train this mind to hear the Dhamma, to cultivate the *Buddho*, the clear and radiant awareness; that which exists above and beyond the ordinary mind, and knows all that goes on within it.
+This is why we meditate on the word *Buddho*, so that we can know the mind beyond the mind.
 Just observe all the mind’s movements, whether good or bad, until the one who knows realizes that the mind is simply mind, not a self or a person.
-This is called , contemplation of mind.[^2] Seeing in this way we will understand that the mind is transient, imperfect and ownerless.
+This is called *cittānupassanā*, contemplation of mind.[^2] Seeing in this way we will understand that the mind is transient, imperfect and ownerless.
 This mind doesn’t belong to us.

 We can summarize thus: the mind is that which acknowledges sense objects; sense objects are sense objects as distinct from the mind; ‘the